Endrewson History, Family Crest & Coats of Arms

 Not withstanding the aforementioned Scottish ancestry, it should now be mentioned that some of the family moved south into England at early times in their history.
 By example, we need to mention the manor in the parish of Eyworth in Bedfordshire.
 "The manor belonged at an early period to the Leybourns, and was afterwards in the families of Charlton and Francis; in the reign of Elizabeth, Eyworth was the property and seat of Sir Edmund Anderson, lord chief justice of the common pleas, one of the judges who sat at the trial of Mary, Queen of Scots.
 The church contains some interesting monuments to the Andersons and others."

-Important Dates for the Endrewson family
+Early History of the Endrewson family

 This web page shows only a small excerpt of our Endrewson research.
 Another 65 words (5 lines of text) covering the years 1300, 1515, 1620, 1710, 1668, 1721, 1726, 1796 and are included under the topic Early Endrewson History in all our PDF Extended History products and printed products wherever possible.